coreykoz/cs326-final-beta/docs/final.md

 #### Update Budget API
-Overview: The Update Budget endpoint allows the user to input data (through a prompted text field) and update budgets by putting in a category name and a budget value.
+__Overview__: The Update Budget endpoint allows the user to input data (through a prompted text field) and update budgets by putting in a category name and a budget value.
 If a budget doesn’t exist for a category yet, it will create it.

-Endpoint URI and Parameters:
+__Endpoint URI and Parameters__:
 https://cryptic-eyrie-49046.herokuapp.com/updateBudget

 | Parameter       | Description                       |